rubylo718/ac-expense-tracker/readme.md

 ## Target

-Build a web applicaton of expense recording from scratch.
+Build a web applicaton from scratch.

 ## User Story